 - Measurement of Vitamin B-12 and folic acid should be done in case of megaloblastic crisis.

-- Iron status including serum iron and serum ferritin level needs to be determined in case of history of repeated blood transfusions because of multiple hemolytic episodes.
+- Iron status including serum iron and serum ferritin level needs to be determined in case of a history of repeated blood transfusions because of multiple hemolytic episodes.

 Abdominal ultrasonography should be done periodically to detect gall stones.